 Bank of America estimates that a check can cost you anywhere from $4 to $20, based on the price of the check and postage.
 And that doesn’t even take into account the time your finance team spends writing, mailing, collecting and reconciling the check.
 Similarly, the Wall Street Journal reports that a business can easily spend up to $25k on materials, manpower, postage, and bank fees.

 To give you a better idea of what this looks like in practice, we ran the numbers.
 Here’s a breakdown of what it would cost your business just to process an average of 5,000 checks per month:

-And if some of those checks bounce, things can turn ugly pretty fast for your business.
-If you deposit a check that bounces, you can add in a fee to your bank for returning the check, in addition to having the headache of collecting the money you’re due.
+And from AR perspective, if some of those checks bounce, things can turn ugly pretty fast.
+If you deposit a check that bounces, you can add in a returned check fee along with the headache of collecting the money you’re due.

 Processing paper checks isn’t just expensive, it also slows your payment process down, which can increase your Days Sales Outstanding (DSO) and negatively impact your cash flow.

-Thanks to the advancement of digital payment solutions, these manual processes are no longer something your business should worry about.
+Thanks to the advancement of digital payment solutions, these manual processes are no longer necessary.
 With solutions like Paystand, you can receive payments in minutes.
 The best part?
 You don’t have to pay any transaction fees again (we’ll get to that later in the article).

 Unfortunately, many businesses don’t know they should be leveraging these features and methods because of misinformation and common myths around payment methods and paper checks.

 Let’s take a quick look at the top 5 myths holding businesses back from switching to more cost-efficient payment methods.